Can You Walk Your Way to a Better Erection?

 Quitting smoking is another one of her top recommendations for men experiencing ED.

-"If we're making New Year's resolutions here, stopping smoking is a huge one," MacDonald explained.
+"If we're making New Year's resolutions here, stopping smoking is a huge one," MacDonald said.
 "I think if you're smoking, you're paying double, because you're paying for the cigarettes and you're paying for [medication] to fix the erectile dysfunction it's causing."

 Symptoms of erectile dysfunction should be taken seriously because a man's penile dysfunction may be the first red flag of other illnesses and disorders, she said.